Frequently Asked Questions

-I purchase raw wool fleece directly from shepherds in Oregon and across the USA.
+Since 1998, I have purchased raw wool fleece directly from shepherds in Oregon and across the USA.
 There are as many breeds of sheep as there are breeds of dogs.
 Different wools have different uses, and different breeds do better in different climates.
 The fleeces I buy for my work are hand spinning quality.
 That means they are free of vegetal matter, matting, breaks, or other problems, thanks to the significant efforts of shepherds who take care to grow such lovely fiber.
 Each fleece can weigh anywhere from 1.5 to 10 lbs. when it is shorn.
 After washing, the fleeces will weigh less (sometimes as much as 40% less) since the grease and dirt will be removed.

 Are there any 100% American wools in your products?